Where Premises Liability Accidents Occur in Jackson, MS

 Liability for Restaurant Owners

-All owners and operators of eateries in Mississippi have a duty to keep patrons safe from harm and maintain premises free of hazards.
+All owners and operators of eateries in Jackson have a duty to keep patrons safe from harm and maintain premises free of hazards.

 Failing to do so can create unsafe conditions in the kitchen, dining area, or elsewhere under the owner’s care.
 For instance, Neglecting to stock fresh produce or meat may be a form of restaurant liability if a customer becomes sick from salmonella.